alazaroc/blog-web-code/_posts/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

 ### 4.2.
 Operations Teams

+Operations teams ensure that the cloud environment remains stable, efficient, and aligned with business needs.
+They manage daily operations, optimize performance, and address any operational challenges.

 - **Pillars**:
   - **Operational Excellence**: Focus on daily operations, monitoring, and incident management.
     > *Example: Operations teams can set up CloudWatch alarms for CPU or memory thresholds, ensuring that performance issues are flagged immediately, and incidents are managed quickly to avoid downtime.*